 The Faculty of Social and Behavioural Sciences, Institute of Psychology, the Cognitive Psychology Unit has available a

-2 year Postdoc Position (0.8 fte) in Cognitive Psychology (with possible extension to 3 years)
+2 year Postdoc Position (0.8 fte) in Cognitive Psychology (with possible extension to 3 years and full-time employment)

 Research Project “Evolutionary insights into the production and perception of expressions of emotions”